 Information and Services

 If there are questions about special education and transition planning call the Massachusetts Parent Training Information (PTIC) Call Center at the Federation for Children with Special Needs.
-The PTIC works closely with the LINK Center to support families in addressing transition related concerns.
+The PTIC works closely with REAL Transition Partners to support families in addressing transition related concerns.
 They can respond to all questions and concerns.
 The PTIC is a resource available to multi-lingual, multi-cultural families.
-Materials and information can be translated in Spanish, Portuguese, Vietnamese, and Chinese.
+Materials and information can be translated in Spanish, Portuguese, Haitian, and Chinese.

 Education and Training